amnotjuice/MolBridge/README.md

 *EMNLP 2025 Main Conference*

 MolBridge is a substructure-aware generative model designed to align molecular structures and textual descriptions.
-We release two complementary checkpoints for bidirectional generation between molecule representations and natural language captions.
+We release checkpoints for bidirectional generation between molecule representations and natural language captions.

 ---